allegro/allegro.tech/_posts/2017-03-20-hitting-the-wall.md

 ### Threads
 Marathon uses Akka as an actor framework.
-Its configuration suggest that there should be
+Its configuration suggests that there should be
 [64 threads in akka pool](https://github.com/mesosphere/marathon/blob/v1.3.10/src/main/scala/mesosphere/marathon/Main.scala#L100)
 and [100 threads in IO pool](https://github.com/mesosphere/marathon/blob/v1.3.10/src/main/scala/mesosphere/util/ThreadPoolContext.scala#L8).
 This configuration seems valid.
 When our cluster grew and